 Puerto Natales is a cute, pleasant, outpost type of town similar to what you would find in parts of Alaska or the Pacific Northwest.
 It is the capital of Chile’s Ultima Esperanza (Last Hope) province.

 The city lies on a wide bay ringed by a park decorated with whimsical sculptures.
 In the evenings the leafy central plaza is filled with Nataleños riding go-carts, singing rap and strolling hand in hand.

-Options for accommodations in Torres del Paine National Park are to stay in Puerto Natales and drive or take a bus one and a half hours to the park each day or to stay in the park itself.
-To find accommodations in Puerto Natales click here.
-Click here for accommodations within the Torres del Paine National Park are less but pretty cool as you are in the park itself which is spectacular.
+Options for accommodations in Torres del Paine National Park are to stay in Puerto Natales and drive or take a bus one and a half hours to the park each day.
+Rr to stay in the park itself.
+Accommodations in Puerto Natales are plentiful and in all price ranges.
+Accommodations in Torres del Paine National Park are less but pretty cool as you are in the park itself which is spectacular.

 Tours to the park can be booked in Puerto Natales or through various websites including one of my favorites here.
 Tours range anywhere from a basic US$65 for a few hours tour to upwards of a thousand dollars for a multi-day trek.

 Check out these books to begin familiarizing yourself with the area.